RealMCoded/GoldenBedrock/README.md

 **A:** The build that I target (3.8.3) is one of the last builds that quu98 originally compiled before selling the game.

-**Q:** Will ou ever target newer versions?
+**Q:** Will you ever target newer versions?

 **A:** Probably not, only for the reason that I haven't really played those versions all that much.
-You can, however, fork this server and make the modifications yourself!
+You can, however, fork this project and make the modifications yourself!

 **Q:** Have you looked at the server source code leak that uses the exact same client version that you are targeting?
 Are you using it as a reference?